Ddylen/F-FI224-4/README.md

 ### OpenPose

 This project has relied heavy on to OpenPose pretrained neural network to localise joint positions in 2D colour video.
 This was chosen both because it track fingers, and because it has a compliation free demo.
-The main OpenPose repository can be found here: https://github.com/CMU-Perceptual-Computing-Lab/openpose
+The main OpenPose repository can be [found here](https://github.com/CMU-Perceptual-Computing-Lab/openpose)

 #### OpenPose Windows Portable Demo Installation Instructions

-1) Download latest version of the demo from this link: https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases.
+1) Download latest version of the demo from [this link](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases).
 Each version has multiple files attached to it, im unsure as to the exact difference between these.
 This project has been using 'openpose-1.5.1-binaries-win64-gpu-python-flir-3d_recommended', but a more recent version has been released since then.
 To reiterate, you only need ONE of the cluster of files listed in the most recent version

 2) Extract downloaded zip file